mehdy/blog/about.md

 I really like cloud computing and big data stuffs and I try to get involved with it more.
 I use openstack by the way :)

 I use Arch linux, vim, zsh and ...

+anyway it's me. if you wanted to have a conversation, you can reach me out on me[at]mehdy.net